 At the end of the class the yogi will often direct us into child’s pose to take a moment and recover.
 Then she will offer this as a time for people to do anything in their practice that might not have been covered in the previous 50 minutes.
 The first time this happened, I looked up and the woman next to me was recovering by standing on her head.
 It was hard not to feel like a loser in that moment.

 I returned to my child’s pose, which at least has the benefit of somewhat sheltering one from the outside world, but my mind still wandered to the fact my pose is far from textbook.
 If I rest my sit bones on my heels, my limited spine curvature means my head is sticking up.
-Its the only one.
+It is usually the only one.

 If I’m face to the mat it feels like there is a 45-degree angle at my knees and my bum is 24-inches away from where it should be.
 That it is an open invitation to the instructor to come and press down on the base of my spine.
 She is working under the assumption my pose needs correcting.
 So I have to go through the additional ignominy of letting out a little squeal to inform her I’ve reached your maximum elasticity.

 I dread the phrase “and the full expression of the pose is”.
-Its something like what the concert-goer feels when the 80s band declares they are “going to play something from their new album”, but worse.
-It’s more than a buzz kill.
+A feeling akin to what the concert-goer feels when the 80s band declares they are “going to play something from their new album”, but worse.
+More than a buzz kill.
 It is like a buzz saw to my body image.

 “So you think you are a fit and healthy guy, try this buddy!”